-An employee who meets the eligibility requirements of the Family and Medical Leave Act may apply for leave of absence.
+An employee who meets the eligibility requirements for Family and Medical Leave Act may apply for leave of absence.
 The Employer will approve leave of absence requests as required by the Act, provided that except as prohibited by the Act, the Employer may do the following:

-- A. Deny requests that the Act does not required be approved; - B. Require medical certifications; - C. Request medical examinations (which may include psychological examinations) in addition to any information or certifications provided by the employee; - D. Place employees on Family and Medical Leave if they are unable to apply or fail to apply, but are otherwise qualified for such leave; - E. Require employees to pay their share of premiums for insurance coverage while on unpaid Family and Medical leave; - F. Take disciplinary action against employees who do not comply with the Employer's policies and procedures for administering the Family and Medical Leave Act; - G. Coordinate the administration of the Family and Medical Leave Act with the Employer's administration of other types of leave as provided by this agreement; - H. Place an employee who has exhausted available Family and Medical Leave Act time and who is still unable to perform the essential functions of the position on unpaid Medical or Disability Leave or proceed to Disability Separation; and
+- A. Deny requests that the Act does not require be approved; - B. Require medical certifications; - Request medical examinations (which may include psychological examinations) in addition to any information or certifications provided by the employee; - D. Place employees on Family and Medical Leave if they are unable to apply or fail to apply, but are otherwise qualified for such leave; - E. Require employees to pay their share of premiums for insurance coverage while on unpaid Family and Medical leave; - F. Take disciplinary action against employees who do not comply with the Employer's policies and procedures for administering the Family and Medical Leave Act: - G. Coordinate the administration of the Family and Medical Leave Act with the Employer's administration of other types of leave as provided by this agreement; - H. Place an employee who has exhausted available Family and Medical Leave Act time and who is still unable to perform the essential functions of the position on Medical or Disability Leave of Absence without Pay or proceed to

+Disability Separation; and

-- I. The employee must use all accrued but unused sick leave first, and then all accrued vacation leave, or compensatory time in conjunction with such Family and Medical Leave Act time. - J. The employer shall continue to provide medical insurance during the period of leave of absence unless the employee fails to pay his/her portion of the insurance premium.
+- I. The employee must use all accrued but unused sick leave (time) first, and then all accrued vacation leave, or compensatory time in conjunction with such Family and Medical Leave Act time according to applicable UC time off work rules. - J. The employer shall continue to provide medical insurance during the period of leave of absence unless the employee fails to pay their portion of the insurance premium.